TREASURIES-Prices gain as March manufacturing growth slows

 March 7 The following are the top stories in the Wall Street Journal.
 Reuters has not verified these stories and does not vouch for their accuracy.

-* ISM says U.S. factory activity slowed in March * S&P, Dow below all-time closing highs * U.S. payrolls report, due Friday, to be key influence By Ellen Freilich NEW YORK, April 1 Prices for U.S. Treasuries rose on Monday after data showing U.S. manufacturing growth slowed in March fed worries about the strength of the recovery in the world's biggest economy, kicking off a week heavy in key figures on the labor market.
-The Institute for Supply Management said its index of national factory activity fell to 51.3 from 54.2 in February.
+* ISM says factory activity slowed in March * S&P, Dow below all-time closing highs * U.S. payrolls report, due Friday, to be key influence By Ellen Freilich NEW YORK, April 1 Prices for U.S. Treasuries rose on Monday, building on three straight weekly gains, after data showed U.S. manufacturing growth slowed in March, feeding worries about the strength of the recovery in the world's biggest economy.
+The Institute for Supply Management said on Monday its index of national factory activity fell to 51.3 last month, from 54.2 in February.
 A reading above 50 indicates expansion in the manufacturing sector.
 New orders, a key indicator of future growth, accounted for much of the drop in the index.
-"The weaker-than-expected ISM manufacturing report was really the big bullish trigger for today's session," said Ian Lyngen, a senior government bond strategist at CRT Capital Group in Stamford, Connecticut.
-Stocks retreated from record highs in the wake of the data, and prices for Treasuries reversed early losses to advance.
+"The weaker than expected ISM manufacturing report was really the big bullish trigger for today's session," said Ian Lyngen, a senior government bond strategist at CRT Capital Group in Stamford, Connecticut.
+Stocks pulled back from record highs in the wake of the data, and prices for Treasuries reversed early losses to advance.
 "Since manufacturing has been a bright spot in the economy lately, the weaker-than-expected reading had an outsized effect on the market," said Thomas Simons, vice president and money market economist at Jefferies & Co in New York.
 Trading resumed on Monday after an early close on Thursday and a closure on Friday for the Good Friday holiday in the United States.
-Trading on Monday was subdued, with markets in most of Europe shut for Easter.
-Ten-year Treasuries, falling in price before the data, advanced to trade up 4/32, yielding 1.840 percent, down slightly from 1.85 percent late on Thursday.
-This week will bring a full slate of economic data, especially on jobs.
-The ADP employment report comes on Wednesday, the latest weekly jobless claims figures on Thursday, and the influential nonfarm payrolls report from the U.S. Labor Department on Friday.
-Payrolls will be closely scrutinized for signs of further improvement in hiring.
+Trading on Monday was subdued, with markets in most of Europe shut for Easter Monday.
+Ten-year Treasuries, in the minus column before the ISM manufacturing report came out, moved into the plus column afterwards and last traded up 4/32, yielding 1.838 percent, down slightly from 1.85 percent late on Thursday.
+The market has a full plate of economic data to absorb this week: The last three days of the trading week each feature a report on the labor market, starting with the ADP employment report on Wednesday, the latest weekly jobless claims figures on Thursday, and the highly influential non-farm payrolls report from the U.S. Labor Department on Friday.
+The latter will be closely scrutinized for signs of further improvement in hiring.
 The report is expected to show that 200,000 jobs were added in March, according to the median estimate of economists polled by Reuters.
 TREASURIES END Q1 SLIGHTLY WEAKER Treasuries ended the first quarter only slightly weaker after bailout squabbles for euro zone member Cyprus saw investors scoop up safe havens, erasing most of the losses of January and February, when investors bet on a strengthening U.S. economy.
 Benchmark 10-year Treasuries yields reached near three-week lows by the end of last week on fear that the Cypriot bailout deal, inflicting losses on bondholders and bank depositors, could be replicated elsewhere in the monetary union.
 Barclays' total return index on U.S. Treasuries fell 0.13 percent in the first three months of 2013, after a 0.09 percent decline in the fourth quarter of last year.
 Market participants still expect yields to gradually edge higher as the U.S. economy continues to strengthen.
-Near term, however, yields could slip, said William O'Donnell, head of U.S. Treasury strategy at RBS Securities in Stamford, Connecticut.
+Near-term, however, yields could slip, said William O'Donnell, head of U.S. Treasury strategy at RBS Securities in Stamford, Connecticut.
 "We continue to see a 1.72 percent to 2.15 percent range for 10-year yields, perhaps persisting through the second quarter," he said.
-"Key support remains 2.15 percent while near-term resistance is around 1.83 percent.
-"Our bias remains toward modestly lower yields near term because positioning is favorable and medium-term charts are turning bullish for the first time since early December," O'Donnell said.
+"Key support remains 2.15 percent while near term resistance is around 1.83 percent.
+"Our bias remains toward modestly lower yields near-term because positioning is favorable and medium-term charts are turning bullish for the first time since early December," O'Donnell said.

 March 7 The following are the top stories in the Wall Street Journal.
 Reuters has not verified these stories and does not vouch for their accuracy.